 Certain symptoms can be a sign that you have a condition in your lungs that should be evaluated and treated, if necessary, by your healthcare provider.
 These symptoms include fever, chest pain, a new or changing cough, shortness of breath that you have never felt before, coughing up blood, or unexplained weight loss.
 If you have any of these symptoms please let your healthcare provider know as CT lung screening is not appropriate and may actually delay treatment you might need.

 I am in the high-risk group but have been diagnosed with cancer in the past.

 It depends.
 In some cases, CT lung screening will not be appropriate, such as when your doctor is already following your cancer with CT scan studies.
 Your doctor will help determine if CT lung screening is right for you.

 Do I need to have a CT lung screening exam every year?

 Yes.
-If you are in the previously described high-risk group and/or have determined with your healthcare provider that CT lung screening is appropriate, a CT lung screening exam is recommended every year until you are 77.
+If you are in the previously described high-risk group and/or have determined with your healthcare provider that CT lung screening is appropriate, a CT lung screening exam is recommended every year.

 How effective is CT lung screening at preventing death from lung cancer?